Florida Projects

 Beach-nesting birds, such as terns and plovers, are struggling to survive in Florida, often because of the intense disturbance by recreational beachgoers.
 Flushed from their camouflaged nests in the sand, adult birds watch helplessly as eggs and chicks are exposed to the hot sun and predators, or are crushed by unwary pedestrians, dogs, or drivers.

 Did you know?
 Birds in Florida also nest on rooftops!
-Our rooftop biologists watch over these rooftop colonies, installing chick fencing, recording critical fledge data, and returning fallen chicks to their families.
+Our rooftop biologists work with volunteers to watch over these rooftop colonies, installing chick fencing, recording critical fledge data, and returning fallen chicks to their families.

 Do you want to join our flock?
-Become a beach steward and protect bird families, monitor a rooftop, or join us for a coastal clean-up.
+Become a bird steward!

 All stewarding is undertaken in cooperation with the Florida Shorebird Alliance.